jojomickymack/reverie001/src/ratpack/public/blog_data/ndk_spotify/ndk_spotify.md

 	json myJson = json::parse(myString);
 	string albumName = myJson["artists"]["items"][0]["album"]["name"]

 Of course there were some obstacles at that point - firstly - I wanted to put the header file in an 'include' directory as I'm accustomed to.
 In order to do that, you need to add this to your CMakeLists.txt file.
+There's no requirement for where this actually is, I decided to put it in the root of the 'app' module, since there's a 'libs' directory there as well, it seems fitting.

 	target_include_directories(super-lib PRIVATE
-                       src/main/include )
+                       include )
 super-lib is the name of my library - yours is probably different.
 Now after putting json.hpp into my include folder, I can use it in my super-lib.cpp file like so.

 	#include <json.hpp>